JaloliddinProgramming/rsschool-cv/cv.md

 ## About Me

 I am 21 years old.
 My interest in programming is very sharp, especially Front-end development.
-My intention is to learn appropriate/easy way of development skills from _RS SCHOOL_ and become of the successors of this field.
+My intention is to learn appropriate/easy way of development skills from _RS SCHOOL_ and become one of the successors of this field.

 ## Skills